DjangoReinhard/Watchface_ImageCreator/README.md

 # Watchface_ImageCreator
-application to assist in creation of all the needed images for a watchface
+linux application to assist in creation of all the needed images for a watchface

 ![Preview](sample/WFCreator01.png)